The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • allergens.

-The penetration of allergens and pathogenic microbes into the baby's organs of vision cause conjunctivitis or dacryocystitis.
+The penetration of allergens and pathogenic microbes into the baby’s organs of vision causes conjunctivitis or dacryocystitis.

 Dacryocystitis

-This pathology occurs when harmful bacteria enter the lacrimal sac.
+This pathology occurs when harmful bacteria penetrate the lacrimal sac.
 As a result, the tear duct is blocked.
-Because of this, tears accumulate in the lacrimal sac, it becomes inflamed and serves as a breeding ground for the development of pathogenic microflora.
+Because of this, tears accumulate in the lacrimal sac, become inflamed and serve as a breeding ground for the development of pathogenic microflora.

-Dacryocystitis is more common in newborns, and is accompanied by damage to one eye (two eyes are affected very rarely in 3% of cases).
+Dacryocystitis occurs more often in newborns, and is accompanied by damage to one eye (two eyes are affected very rarely in 3% of cases).

-The disease begins acutely, may be accompanied by:
+The disease begins acutely and may be accompanied by:

 • abscess;